6 Ways Disability Discrimination Can Manifest in the Workplace

 Despite this law, individuals with disabilities unfortunately still face discrimination in the workplace, in part because the ways in which this discrimination manifests are varied and misunderstood.
 Many stigmas exist as well as preconceived biases that affect office policy.
 You want to know your rights before taking a workplace to court as an employee, and to abide by the law as an employer.

-According to the ADA, a disability is a “physical or mental impairment that substantially limits one or more major life activity”.
-Because of the broad terms, disability can include cerebral palsy, cystic fibrosis, irritable bowel syndrome.
-In the case of compliance, they can include having more handicapped parking spots or bathrooms, or ensuring there is adequate ramp space.
+According to the ADA, a disability is a “physical or mental impairment that substantially limits one or more major life activity.”
+Because of the broad terms, disability can include cerebral palsy, cystic fibrosis, and irritable bowel syndrome.
+In terms of compliance, this can include having more handicapped parking spots or bathrooms, or ensuring there is adequate ramp space.
 Cancer patients as well as those who have HIV qualify.

 Remember that under the ADA, employers cannot treat someone with a disability or a history of a disability less favorably than other employees without disabilities.
 Even someone who is not disabled cannot be treated less favorably because of their relationship with someone who is disabled.
 Further, the ADA requires that employers make reasonable accommodations for individuals with disabilities so as to allow them to work or continue to work.